PurdueMINDS/DeepLifetimeClustering/README.md

 Other arguments include ``--batchSize``, ``--epochs``, ``--lr``, ``--seed`` with the usual meanings.

 ## Questions
-Please feel free to reach out to S Chandra Mouli (chandr at purdue.edu) if you have any questions.
+Please feel free to reach out to S Chandra Mouli (chandr at purdue dot edu) if you have any questions.

 ## Citation
 If you use the data or code from this repository in your own code, please cite